 "What could engage faculty and staff?"
 Keyser asked.
 "How can we get anyone to come?"
 At the time he asked, I was doing research about how to help targets of harassment and bystanders to act or come forward about unacceptable behavior.
 Targets and bystanders face major barriers in dealing with or reporting harassment (Rowe, Wilcox & Gadlin, 2009); they poignantly need receptive and competent supervisors and managers.
-I offered an option: "Instead of preaching to MIT colleagues about harassment, invite them to become skilled complaint-handlers."
+I offered an option.
+Instead of preaching to MIT colleagues about harassment, invite them to become skilled "complaint-handlers."

 I knew that it is difficult to measure the effectiveness of training of this kind.
-I thought, therefore, that I would privately try to think about how to understand if the new initiative would make any difference in peoples' behavior-so I dutifully wrote down some goals for myself.
+But I thought I would privately try to think about how to understand if the new initiative would make any difference in peoples' behavior, so I dutifully wrote down for myself some goals.
 My goals were three:

-- 1) Associate Provost Jay Keyser was an engaging and powerful leader for such an effort.
-His sessions could be a way to make sure that more people knew something about harassment and MIT policies. - 2) The sessions might put some possible harassers on notice and maybe even affect their behavior. - 3) If more faculty and staff were perceived as receptive and competent in dealing with harassment concerns, more targets and bystanders would turn to them for help and fewer would be ignored or feel disrespected.
+1) Keyser was an engaging and powerful leader for such an effort.
+His sessions could be a way to make sure that more people knew something about harassment and MIT policies.

+2) The sessions might put some possible harassers on notice and maybe even affect their behavior.

+3) If more faculty and staff were perceived as receptive and competent in dealing with harassment concerns, more targets and bystanders would turn to them for help and fewer would be ignored or feel disrespected.